The Progressive Overload Guide

 Lifting Heavier Weights

 If you’re lifting as deep as you can (for now), it’s time to start loading the exercise heavier over time.
 This is where barbells, dumbbells, and exercise machines shine.
 They allow you to increase the load by a little bit every workout.
-This is the most classic form of progressive overload.
-It’s very powerful.
+This is the most classic form of progressive overload, and it’s very powerful.

-For example, once my wife was squatting to depth, we started adding 2.5 pounds to either side of the barbell whenever she was able to get all of her target repetitions done.
+For example, once my wife was squatting to depth, we started adding 2.5 pounds to either side of the barbell whenever she was able to complete all of her target repetitions.
 She was aiming for sets of 9 repetitions, so every time she got 9 reps in all of her sets, we added more weight.

 Eking Out More Repetitions